What Is a Subluxation? Causes, Symptoms & Treatment

 The Five Components of Vertebral Subluxation Complex

 A subluxation, or partial dislocation, interferes or distorts the normal nervous system functionality.
 Chiropractic adjustments performed by a licensed chiropractor can help with vertebral subluxation treatment by realigning the affected vertebrae and restoring proper function to the nervous system.
 There are five components that combine to create a spinal vertebral subluxation complex, also known as VSC.
-These five include:

-- The Osseous Component – This is where the vertebrae are either slightly out of position, not moving correctly, or are undergoing degeneration.
+- The Osseous Component – This is where the vertebrae are either slightly out of position, not moving correctly, or undergoing degeneration.
 This component is sometimes known as kinesiopathology.

 - The Nerve Component – This is the malfunctioning nerve.
 This condition is caused by improper spinal function that blocks, pulls, or irritates delicate nerve tissue, causing symptoms in various parts of the body depending on the nerve affected.

-- The Muscle Component – When the muscles supporting the spine tighten, weaken, go into spasms or suffers from atrophy, it results in change of muscle tone.
+- The Muscle Component – When the muscles supporting the spine tighten, weaken, go into spasms, or suffer from atrophy, it results in a change in muscle tone.
 This condition requires repeated spinal adjustments.

 - The Soft Tissue Component – This occurs when you have misaligned vertebrae and pressure on nerves resulting in changes in the surrounding soft tissues.
 This means the tendons, ligaments, blood supply, and other tissues undergo changes.
 This component is also known as histopathology.

 - The Chemical Component – This occurs when all of these components of the VSC are acting on your body, and therefore causing some degree of chemical changes.
 These changes can be slight or massive depending on what parts of the body are affected by your subluxations.
 This component is often known as biochemical abnormalities.

-When the vertebral subluxation complex is present, a variety of issues can occur to the spine, to its related soft tissues, and to the organs and tissues controlled by the affected nerves.
+When the vertebral subluxation complex is present, a variety of issues can occur to the spine, its related soft tissues, and the organs and tissues controlled by the affected nerves.
 It’s extremely important to have a chiropractor examine your spine thoroughly before determining if further treatment for spine strain is required.

 Chiropractor Viewpoint on Subluxation Causes